 Coarse bubble lagoon diffuser aeration systems are composed of dozens to hundreds of coarse bubble lagoon diffusers, depending on the size of the facility.
 While this method of wastewater treatment can be effective, it is widely accepted that coarse bubble lagoon aeration is less efficient than fine bubble lagoon aeration.
 With us living in the “Go Green” era, this is causing coarse lagoon bubble aeration to lose significant market share to other lagoon aeration technologies.

-This article will attempt to give a full, unbiased breakdown of wastewater lagoon coarse bubble aeration in wastewater lagoons.
+This article intends to give a full, unbiased breakdown of wastewater lagoon coarse bubble aeration in wastewater lagoons.
 Please don’t hesitate to contact us with questions or comments.

 4 Main Types of Coarse Bubble Diffusers